Let’s Encrypt has announced that it will no longer send certificate expiration notification emails. What now?

 • One of the most mature monitoring solutions on the market with a user-friendly GNU GPL license.

-• Alerts with escalation capabilities inform you about virtually any abnormalities of your Ubuntu system metrics.
+• Alerts with escalation capabilities inform you about virtually any abnormalities in your Ubuntu system metrics.

 • Scripting API allows you to monitor virtually anything, not only Ubuntu.